 When we need a little bit more resolution there is the Hasseblad H5Dx.
 This one has a workflow on its own, using Hasselblads own capture program and a firewire cable.
 It´s usually used for portraiture, still life and products.
 When shooting products (or people who can stand REALLY still) the Multishot feature gives the images a sharpness and quality you won’t get with any other camera system.
 The lenses I use with it are the Hasselblad Normal 80mm f/2.8 HC, Hasselblad HC Macro f/4 120mm II and the Hasselblad Telephoto 210mm f/4 HC.

 Computer equipment then.
 In the iWork case we have a Macbook Pro 15″.
 Nothing special about it.
 Computer with software.
 But again we are trying to ease our lives with the no cable policy.
 In the case there is a Hyperjuice battery that powers the Macbook throughout the whole day of shooting and more.
 It’s handy for charging everything that can charge via USB.
 Other than that we have an assortment of thunderbolt adapters.
-For the Canon 1Dx ´s WiFi we us a USB-driven router from Donovo named Tiny.
-Although it was met with some skepticism due to its small and simple exterior, it sure has proven it self to be worthy a place in the computer kit.
+For the Canon 1Dx ´s WiFi we use a USB-driven router from Donovo named Tiny.
+Although it was met with some skepticism due to its small and simple exterior, it sure has proven itself to be worth a place in the computer kit.
 Other things in the case is a USB3 memory card reader, a backup Lacie rugged and, just in case, a power cord.